kCore-framework/docs/[1]kCore/Economy.md

 ### RemoveMoney

 This export adds money to a player.
 Expected arguments are the source as integer, the amount as number and the money type as string.
 Returns wether or not the operation succeeded as bool.
 It can fail if the provided arguments are incomplete, the player is not online or the player does not have enough money.
-Triggers a [player save](./PlayerObject.md#save)

 ```lua
 local success = exports['kCore']:RemoveMoney(source, 100, "bank")